delprzemo/react-cheatsheet/README.md

 Hooks
 =================
-Hooks let us use in functions React features dedicated previosuly for only classes, like state.
+Hooks let us use in functions React features dedicated previously for only classes, like state.

 ## Basic hooks